A Brief History of the Marque

 Their three-wheelers came in a variety of configurations, the lighter models powered by Villiers and the commercial vehicles used mostly SV Küchen 500cc engines.

-Alfred Geißler died in a motorcycle accident.
+Alfred Geissler died in a motorcycle accident.
 His son took over, but the financial crisis put paid to production and the last machine was built in 1930.
+Sales of the remaining stock continued until 1933, and the business survived into the post-war period.